-Have you lost health coverage?This needs to be an INVOLUNTARY loss of health coverage.
+This needs to be an INVOLUNTARY loss of health coverage.
 We’re sorry to say, not paying your premium or calling and canceling your insurance is not a qualified life event.
 Therefore, loss of coverage also includes ineligibility for Medicaid, CHIP (for children), losing coverage through a job or COBRA and aging off of your parent’s health coverage at age 26.

-Did you recently move to another state or outside your plans service area?In Nevada, we have 4 service areas.
+In Nevada, we have 4 service areas.
 1. Clark and Nye county (LasVegas) 2.
 Washoe County (Reno) 3.
 Carson City, Douglas, Lyon and Storey (Carson) 4.
 All others (Rural) If you move within the service area, eg. from Douglas to Carson City or Sparks to Reno, you do NOT qualify for a Special Enrollment Period.
 Also, if you move between service areas, eg, Carson to Winnemucca or Reno to Fernley, this DOES create a Qualified Life Event.
 Service areas end at the state line, so a move from one state to another is a Qualified Life Event.
 Additionally, gaining citizenship or lawful presence in the US, as well as a release from incarceration, are both considered to be Qualified Life Events.

-Did you change the size of your family?Were you recently married or divorced?
+Were you recently married or divorced?
 Did you have a baby or Did you recently adopt a child?
 Or did someone in the family die and as a result you’re no longer eligible for coverage?
 These are all Qualified Life Events.